eyedeekay/si-i2p-plugin/README.md

 your web browser's HTTP proxy to localhost:4443 and use it to browse eepSites.
 I've chased down most of the most frequently occurring bugs I created so far.

+This is pretty exciting though, when a site contains a resource which it pulls from another site, the proxy requests that down it's own tunnel, and not via the tunnel associated with the site that contains the resource.
+If a tunnel doesn't exist, it's created.

 #### Examples

 ##### curl